kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 #### Running the AI inside a container

 This is quite straightforward - set up a Docker (or similar) container with a linux virtual machine, ssh into the machine, and run a terminal-based AI tool such as [Claude Code](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.claude.com/product/claude-code&ved=2ahUKEwja7NmRx6uQAxVhVkEAHWe0MmkQFnoECAwQAQ&usg=AOvVaw3FkBZhFqU6thxqaejWGtlC) or [Codex](https://developers.openai.com/codex/cli/).
-(I'm a Claude Code user so most of my examples are based on Claude).
+(I'm a Claude Code user, so most of my examples are based on Claude).

 You will still probably need to mount your source code into the container, as you need a way for information to get into and out of the AI tool - but that's the only thing it should be able to access.
 You can even set up a firewall to limit external access, though you'll need enough to allow the tool itself to be installed and to run!